Office: Gray, Room 104

-John Ilika accepted the position Instructor of Trombone at the University of North Carolina School of the Arts in 2010 and principal trombone with the North Carolina Symphony in January 2001.
+John Ilika has been teaching Trombone at the University of North Carolina School of the Arts since 2010.
+He is the principal trombone with the North Carolina Symphony in January 2001.
 Prior to that, he held principal trombone positions with the Pennsylvania Ballet, Delaware Symphony, Opera Delaware, Florida Music Festival and the Philadelphia Brass (quintet).

 In fall 2007, he also became the North Carolina Symphony's assistant personnel manager.